 Your students probably already know the story of Chester Raccoon and the family secret his mother shares to give her son the reassurance he needs to confront the first day of school.
 A teacher favorite, The Kissing Hand is one of the best books teachers can use to help their new students settle in and make the first day of kindergarten a little less scary.

-Chester Scavenger Hunt
+1. Chester Scavenger Hunt

 Racoons are the ultimate suburban scavengers.
 That’s why a Chester Scavenger Hunt is the perfect way to help your students get to know their classroom on the first day of school.
 Before reading, place hearts on important features of your classroom like the hand-washing station, aquarium, library, etc. In small groups, lead students on the scavenger hunt, introducing them to all the areas of their new classroom.
-Place a heart on their hands once they complete their journey.

-Raccoon Reassurances and “Hand-y” Love Magnets
+3. Raccoon Reassurances and 'Hand-y' Love Magnets

 This ready-to-go Kissing Hand lesson will not only help prepare your kids for kindergarten but will also encourage them to confront and resolve any fear or anxieties they may be having about the first day of school.
-With Raccoon Reassurances, your students will imagine they’re older raccoons at Chester’s school and will write a letter with you to young learners just like themselves about what they can expect to see, hear, and do in their new classroom.
+With Raccoon Reassurances, your students will imagine they’re older raccoons at Chester’s school and write a letter with you to young learners just like themselves about what they can expect to see, hear, and do in their new classroom.
 Next, create a “Hand-y” Love Magnet your kids can share with their parents and caregivers to show them that love stays with the adult even when their kids are at school.